 How Can Thomas Law Offices Help?

-If you’ve been charged an unfair overdraft fee by any of the above-listed banks, we may be able to help.
-Those institutions should be held accountable in the event they have taken advantage of their members in any way.
+Financial institutions should be held accountable in the event they have taken advantage of their members in any way.
 A class action lawsuit could help victims get back any overdraft fees they were wrongfully charged.
 The lawsuit could also dissuade other credit unions from breaking the law and put an end to these types of questionable practices.

 Contact us today if you have done any of the following: